 On the other hand, cognitive dissonance is when someone has inconsistent attitudes, thoughts, or beliefs (Oxford, 2019).
 We should know that studies have confirmed that cognitive dissonance may be partially responsible for an increase in risk perception when people are afraid (Cain, 2012).
-This too demonstrates our responsibility to provide experience and as much information as we can to properly frame the thoughts, beliefs, and attitudes of our people regarding a change.
+This also demonstrates our responsibility to provide experience and as much information as possible to properly frame the thoughts, beliefs, and attitudes of our people regarding a change.
 Of course, this requires a better understanding of each.

 Attitudes – An attitude is simply a settled way of thinking or feeling about someone or something (Oxford, 2019).
 This settled way often turns into overt favor of that way due to normalcy.
 This is a form of bias, and this bias is another program that we must contend with.
-We should appreciate that this “program” helps us make quicker decisions but that it also tends to cause us to underestimate the potential negatives about not changing (Psychology Today, n.d.; Normalcy-bias, n.d.).
-Furthermore, change and innovation often unsettles current ways of thinking and threatens this bias.
+We should appreciate that this “program” helps us make quicker decisions but that it also tends to cause us to underestimate the potential negatives of not changing (Psychology Today, n.d.; Normalcy-bias, n.d.).
+Furthermore, change and innovation often unsettle current ways of thinking and threaten this bias.
 This attack essentially creates uncertainty, which often translates into resistance or avoidance because we want to protect what is familiar.
-However, if we can alter a belief, behavior or even a bias regarding a change or its outcome, we have a better opportunity to overcome the fear.
+However, if we can alter a belief, behavior, or even a bias regarding a change or its outcome, we can overcome the fear better.
 When we do, we are more likely to achieve success regarding such initiatives.

 Thoughts – Leaders must provide the information necessary to guide the thought process.
-Regarding change, leaders must explain the change as best we can and answer any questions that might arise with as much detail as required or possible.
-This helps make the reason for the change known, and it ultimately helps make the unknown regarding that change less daunting.
-To do this, leaders must first share or explain what will actually change in that process and what the results are expected to be.
+Regarding change, leaders must explain the change as best they can and answer any questions that might arise in as much detail as possible.
+This helps make the reason for the change known and ultimately helps make the unknown regarding that change less daunting.
+To do this, leaders must first share or explain what will actually change in that process and the expected results.
 That’s simple enough, but there is a second part often missed by leaders, and this part is arguably the most crucial part.
 I contend that the leader must also share or explain what will NOT change because doing so will help alleviate particular anxieties regarding the outcomes of the proposed change.